-You can also use a formulation that combines silicone and caulk in order to seal and finish your paper.
-These two compounds are effective against most kinds of acids and will not leave any hazardous residues.
-The pH of these materials also ensures that the pavers are not stripped off from its masonry joints.
-They are best suited for pre-paving and irregular surfaces like driveways, walkways and patios.
-They also work great for sealing the pavers of driveways and for pre-lighting them.
+A combination of silicone and caulk can be used to seal and finish your paper.
+These two compounds are safe against all types of acids and do not leave behind any harmful residues.
+These materials have a pH that ensures that pavers do not separate from masonry joints.
+These pavers are ideal for pre-paving or irregular surfaces such as driveways, walkways, and patios.
+They are also great for sealing driveway pavers and pre-lighting.

 An alkaline solution is required to seal pavers and maintain their beauty for a long period of time.
 This formula will seal and protect concrete.
 This will increase the material’s durability.
 The alkaline sealer is non-wearing and works with all types concrete and pavers.